-At present, CEM is composed of three departments – the Department of Agricultural Economics, the Department of Economics, and the Department of Agribusiness Management and Entrepreneurship; and one institute, the Institute of Cooperatives and Bio-Enterprise Development (ICOPED).
+At present, CEM is composed of three departments – the Department of Agribusiness Management and Entrepreneurship (DAME), Department of Agricultural and Applied Economics (DAAE), and the Department of Economics (DE); and one institute, the Institute of Cooperatives and Bio-Enterprise Development (ICOPED).
 The latter is the former ACCI which was re- named to ICOPED when it was transferred back to CEM from CPAf in 2010.